doodeck/life-after-life/README.md

 Create a Lambda function from the AWS Console UI in the Ireland region.
 Name the function "life-after-life" (without quotes).

-Change the the default execution role of the fuction, you need to capability of the function to execute itself.
+Change the default execution role of the fuction, you need to capability of the function to execute itself.
 Add the following Statement:

 ```